-Your finance team and others in your organisation may receive a greater number of enquiries from our audit teams at the planning stage of the audit.
-Requests for information may include: • information on your organisation's business model and how it integrates the use of information technology (IT); • information about your organisation's risk assessment process and how your organisation monitors the system of internal control; • more detailed information on how transactions are initiated, recorded, processed, and reported.
+Key change Potential impact on your organisation More detailed and extensive risk identification and assessment procedures Your finance team and others in your organisation may receive a greater number of enquiries from our audit teams at the planning stage of the audit.
+Requests for information may include: information on your organisation's business model and how it integrates the use of information technology (IT); information about your organisation's risk assessment process and how your organisation monitors the system of internal control; more detailed information on how transactions are initiated, recorded, processed, and reported.
 This may include access to supporting documentation such as policy and procedure manuals; and more detailed discussions with your organisation to support the audit team's assessment of inherent risk.
-Your organisation may receive more enquiries to assist the audit team in understanding the IT environment.
+Obtaining an enhanced understanding of your organisation's environment, particularly in relation to IT Your organisation may receive more enquiries to assist the audit team in understanding the IT environment.
 This may include information on: IT applications relevant to financial reporting; the supporting IT infrastructure (e.g. the network, databases); IT processes (e.g. managing program changes, IT operations); and the IT personnel involved in the IT processes.
 Audit teams may need to test the general IT controls and this may require obtaining more detailed audit evidence on the operation of IT controls within your organisation.
 On some audits, our audit teams may involve IT audit specialists to assist with their work.
-Our IT auditors may need to engage with members of your IT team who have not previously been involved in the audit process. i i
+Our IT auditors may need to engage with members of your IT team who have not previously been involved in the audit process.